inlets/inlets-pro/docs/cli-reference.md

 There are two components to inlets-pro, the server and the client.

 This reference guide is designed for self-service, but customers of OpenFaaS Ltd can request hands-on support and training.
-Just email sales@openfaas.com for more.
+Just email [contact@openfaas.com](mailto:contact@openfaas.com) for more.
+Business customers are entitled to free support, [find out more](https://inlets.dev/).

+Community and personal users can also find help in the [OpenFaaS Slack community](https://slack.openfaas.io/), in the #inlets channel.

 ## Contents:

 * Working with MacOS, Linux, and Windows
+* Topology
+* HTTP or TCP tunnels?
 * Configure the inlets-pro tcp client
 * Configure the inlets-pro tcp server
 * Configure the inlets-pro http client